atolab/zenoh-web/content/blog/2022-02-08-dragonbot.md

 # Conclusion

-The simplicity and efficiency of Zenoh allied to the lightweightness of Zenoh-pico is paving the way for a complete ecosystem in the whole cloud-to-things continuum, without impacting its high-performance or set of features and capabilities.
+The simplicity and efficiency of Zenoh allied to the lightweightness of Zenoh-Pico is paving the way for a complete ecosystem in the whole cloud-to-things continuum, without impacting its high-performance or set of features and capabilities.

 Summarizing the main takeaways: